 Practicing mindfulness for just 10 or 20 minutes each day can help students slow down.
-UCLA medical student Martin Safrin teaches a series on mindfulness and shares a few brain exercises students can employ to help ease a racing mind and deal with stressful times.

 "The term mindfulness is often misused, but it generally means having an awareness and acceptance of the sensory experience of the present moment," Safrin says.
 "Pay attention to your emotions, accept them and notice what's happening in your mind.
 Accept what's happening as it happens."